Martynacodes/about-me-readme/README.md

 ## :wave: Hello!

 Web developer who focuses on user-centric UX and fast performance.
 Worked for an award-winning agency based in NYC as well as for individual clients and small businesses.
 Always seeking to create innovative apps with the newest technologies.
-Enjoys problem solving and finding optimal solutions for the best outcome :green_heart:
+Enjoys problem solving and finding optimal solutions for the tricky coding questions :green_heart:

 ## 🛠️ Technologies & Tools